LyzandeR/tableHTML/cran-comments.md

-## Resubmission

-## Submiting new version 0.2.12 for tableHTML to fix problems with render_tableHTML after the recent update of package shiny.
+## Submiting new version 1.0.1 for tableHTML

 ## Test environments
 * local windows, R 3.2.0, R 3.3.0, R devel (also winbuilder on CRAN)